LevyDecisionNeuroLab/LearningGitHub/README.md

 # LearningGitHub
-This is for us to practice GitHub
+This is a place for for us to practice GitHub :)